qorix-group/score/docs/process/process_areas/safety_analysis/safety_analysis_getstrt.rst

    :status: valid
    :tags: safety_analysis

-This document describes the steps which are needed to perform safety analysis and also how to monitor/verify the results of the safety analysis.
+This document describes the steps which are needed to perform safety analysis and also how to monitor and verify the results of the safety analysis.
 The concept of performing safety analysis is described in :need:`doc_concept__safety__analysis`.
+The verification of the architecure is described in :need:`doc_concept__architecture_verification`.

 General Workflow
 ****************